Prathmesh-Surywanshi/Prathmesh-Surywanshi/README.md

 ## 🌟 About Me

 > “Code is not just my skill — it’s my canvas for innovation.”
+> "I see code not just as logic, but as a language of creation."
 > “Every setback is just a new version update.”

 I am a **passionate Computer Science explorer**, stepping ahead into my degree with unwavering curiosity and determination.
 My journey so far reflects a balance of **discipline, creativity, and resilience** — from solving logical problems and crafting apps to presenting research and competing in hackathons.